Harshvith0903/OCR_pytesseract/README.md

-# Extract Text from PDF and Analyze Tags
+# OCR-Based PDF Text Extraction

 This project extracts text from a PDF file, specifically focusing on red-highlighted text, and analyzes unique tags found within the extracted content.
 The results are saved into an Excel file with separate sheets for extracted text and tag counts.